tembbo/dot/README.md

 ## 🚀 Installation

-Before you begin, ensure that [GNU Stow](https://www.gnu.org/software/stow/) is installed on your system.
+Before you begin, ensure that [GNU Stow](https://www.gnu.org/software/stow/) is installed.

 1. **Clone the repository**: